willmaddock/dev/content/projects/secure-access-management.md

 ---

+🔑 **Default Login Credentials**
+Use this seeded account to access the app for testing purposes only:
+- **Email**: logistics_manager@example.com
+- **Password**: password

+**Note**: These credentials are for demonstration and evaluation purposes.
+Please do not use them for any real-world operations or share them beyond authorized testing.
+For security, I recommend creating your own account for extended use.

+---

 ### 🔍 Project Highlights

 - Built a **Ruby on Rails** web app with dynamic **RBAC** for Admin, Shipping Agent, and Logistics Manager roles across four development sprints.